leo-project/leofs/docs/admin/settings/leo_storage.md

 #### Configuration related to MQ

-LeoStorage's MQ mechanism depends on the watchdog mechanism to reduce costs of a message comsumption.
-The MQ dinamically updates *a num of batch processes* and *an interval of a message comsumption*.
+LeoStorage's MQ mechanism depends on the watchdog mechanism to reduce costs of a message consumption.
+The MQ dynamically updates `a number of batch processes` and `an interval of a message consumption`.

 *Figure: Number-of-batch-processes and interval:*